 Preparing to Wood Burn your Rolling Pin

-You’ll want to take some safety precautions when you’re wood burning.
-I always have a coffee cup handy on a cork coaster to hold my wood burner when it’s heating up and between uses.
 They come with a little stand but honestly that doesn’t work very well.
-You don’t want to ruin your table surface, or worse burn your house down.
+You don’t want to ruin your table surface, or worsen burn down your house.
 Remember to turn off and/or unplug it when not in use.
 Let’s get started!

 - Roll or fold up a towel to rest your arm on while you wood burn and this will keep your hand steady while you work.